Deydre Teyhen

-Deydre Smyth Teyhen (born 1971) is a U.S. Army brigadier general and the 20th Chief of the Army Medical Specialist Corps.
-Teyhen also serves as Commanding General, Brooke Army Medical Center (BAMC), and the Deputy Market Director, San Antonio Market, Defense Health Agency.
-Teyhen, a physical therapist, is the Army's first active duty Medical Specialist Corps officer and physical therapist promoted to brigadier general.
+Deydre Smyth Teyhen (born 1971) is a U.S. Army (Retired) brigadier general and previously served as the 20th Chief of the Army Medical Specialist Corps.
+Teyhen's last assignment in the Army was as the Commanding General, U.S. Army Medical Readiness Command, Pacific and the Director, Defense Health Network - IndoPacific.
+Other assignments as a General Officer included Director, Defense Health Network - National Capital Region and as Commanding General, Brooke Army Medical Center (BAMC), and the Deputy Market Director, San Antonio Market, Defense Health Agency.
+Teyhen, a physical therapist, is the Army's first active-duty Medical Specialist Corps officer and physical therapist promoted to brigadier general.

-Teyhen, a commissioned officer for 30 years, has held many command and staff positions.
+Teyhen, a commissioned officer for almost 33 years, has held many command and staff positions.
 Of note, Teyhen served as the Deputy Chief of Staff (Support, G-1/4/6) at the Office of the Surgeon General in Falls Church, Virginia.
 During the pandemic, she served as the Department of Defense's Lead of Therapeutics for Operation Warp Speed at the U.S. Department of Health and Human Services and as the Commander for Walter Reed Army Institute of Research, the DoD's largest biomedical research facility.
 In these roles, she led infectious disease, brain, and behavioral health research efforts; including research to prevent, detect, and treat COVID-19.

-Teyhen currently serves as Commanding General to nearly 9,000 personnel assigned to BAMC, the Military Health System's largest and most complex hospital and sole Level I Trauma Center, located on Joint Base San Antonio-Fort Sam Houston.
-She is dual-hatted as Chief of the Army Medical Specialist Corps.
+At BAMC, Teyhen served as Commanding General to nearly 9,000 personnel, the Military Health System's largest and most complex hospital and sole Level I Trauma Center, located on Joint Base San Antonio-Fort Sam Houston.
+She was dual-hatted as Chief of the Army Medical Specialist Corps.
 The Army Medical Specialist Corps comprises four Army officer areas of concentration: 65A Army Occupational Therapists (OT), 65B Army Physical Therapists, 65C Army Dietitians and 65D Army Physician Assistants (PA).
 Teyhen also serves as Deputy Market Director, San Antonio Market, Defense Health Agency, which works to optimize personnel and resources and improve access to care for more than 250,000 military beneficiaries across San Antonio, Texas, and surrounding areas.

 Early life and education

 Teyhen received her Bachelor of Arts in Sports Science at Ohio Wesleyan University.
 She earned her master's degree in Physical Therapy from the U.S. Army-Baylor University, completed her PhD in Biomechanics from the University of Texas, and earned her Doctor of Physical Therapy from Baylor University.
 Teyhen graduated with honors as a distinguished graduate from the U.S. Army War College with a master's degree in Strategic Studies.

-Teyhen completed more education and led various organizations before becoming commanding general of BAMC in July 2022.
+Teyhen completed more education and led various organizations before becoming commanding a Brigadier General in July 2022.

 Military career

-Teyhen has held a variety of command and staff positions over the course of her 30-year career.
+Teyhen has held a variety of command and staff positions over the course of her ~33-year career.